hanwenzhang123/fullstack-note/02-note/README.md

 - Component Architecture (different functions control different parts of UI)
 - Data Flow in React (one way top to bottom data flow, component to children)
 - Component State (manage its own state and pass down to children)
+- Rendering + updating user interfaces, handling userinput

 #### What is Component?
-- React is a component based language.
+- React is a component based language
 - React allows you compose complex UIs from small and independent pieces of code called “components”.
 - Components are like functions that return HTML elements that tells what should be rendered on the screen (via a render() function).
-- Components are reusable, you can use the component across different pages, components are independent.
+- Components are core UI building blocks, reusable, you can use the component across different pages, components are independent.

 #### What is JSX?
 - JSX stands for JavaScript XML, it allows us to write HTML in React, and it comes with the full power of JavaScript.